10-step Guide on How to Create a Chatbot for your Website [Build without code]

 What made you click on the chatbot initially?

 How engaging was the initial greeting?

-Was the chatbot appearance timely?
+Was the conversational chatbot appearance timely?

 How far did you move on with the conversation?

-Did the chatbot answer all your questions?
+Did the conversational chatbot answer your question?

 Was reaching a support agent easy?

 Was the conversation too long or too monotonous?

 All the weaknesses you discover while conversing with the chatbot can be turned into your strengths!
 So take notes.
 This is one of chatbot best practices!

 Summary: Next moves on customer service chatbot